 - The applicant is not in a position that will lead to a full-time role/qualification.

-When should the check be completed for a volunteer in a school?
+When should the check be completed for volunteers in a school?

 An enhanced DBS check should be completed at the pre-employment stage.
 If the DBS certificate is delayed, a separate children’s’ barred list check must be obtained before the applicant has started to volunteer.